madcoda9000/starterApp/README.md

 8. config section for application parameters

 ### Todo's
-- make it possible to host the api on a seperate host
+- make it possible to host the api on a seperate host (configureable api url)
 - implement goups and admin role
 - implement admin interface for manging user accounts
 - implement admin interface for managing groups
+- create installation tutorial

 ### Screenshots